Universality in Pure Gravity Mediation: Acknowledgments

 \section{Acknowledgments}

 We would like to thank A. Mustafayev for helpful conversations.
+We would also like to thank T. Moroi and M. Nagai for helping us correct our Higgs mass calculation.
 The work of J.E. and K.A.O. was supported in part by DOE grant DE--FG02--94ER--40823 at the University of Minnesota.
 This work is also supported by Grant-in-Aid for Scientific research from the Ministry of Education, Science, Sports, and Culture (MEXT), Japan, No.\ 22244021 (T.T.Y.), No.\ 24740151 (M.I.), and also by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.